vEnhance/web.evanchen.cc/input/usemo.md

 # {{ hl("volunteer", "Volunteer") }}

-Volunteering is open to anyone who is not themselves eligible to compete.
-The two biggest things we can use help with are:

 - **Grading**: this is by far the main bottleneck.
   If you have any capability to read through some submissions, please help!
   While you need experience reading mathematical proofs